 What is necessary for the next input method framework

 A package maintainer of the openSUSE M17N project since 2011.
 Developing packages related to input methods (e.g., IBus and Mozc) and Japanese fonts.
-As a member of Japan openSUSE User Group, organizing meetups, having seminars at OSS events, and publishing Geeko Magazine. openSUSE.Asia Summit 2017 Committee Chair.
+As a member of Japan openSUSE User Group, organizing meetups, having seminars at OSS events, and publishing Geeko Magazine. openSUSE.Asia Organization Committee (2014-). openSUSE.Asia Summit 2017 Tokyo Committee Chair.

 Input method framework is a software that has been used to input complex characters (e.g., Chinese characters, Hiragana, Hangul).
 Strictly speaking, the role of input method framework is bridging desktop applications and input method engines, which translate typed keys into complex characters.
 During this two decades, several input method frameworks including Kinput2, SCIM, UIM, Gcin, Fcitx, and IBus have been developed.